520yrn/520yrn.github.io/_pages/about.md

   <img src="https://520yrn.github.io//files/image.png" alt="Photo" style="width: 180px;height: 80px;"/>
 </p>
 -->
-I’m currently a student of the research-based program Master of Engineering (M.Eng) in the department of Civil and Environmental Engineering in National University of Singapore (NUS).
-Prior to this, I received my bachelor degree from Southeast University (SEU) in traffic engineering and joint an exchange program held by NUS and SEU.
+I’m currently a student of the research-based program Master of Engineering (M.Eng) in the Department of Civil and Environmental Engineering in the National University of Singapore (NUS).
+Prior to this, I received my bachelor degree from Southeast University (SEU) in traffic engineering and joined an exchange program held by NUS and SEU.
 My research interest lies in many aspects with a particular focus on intelligent transportation systems and traffic equilibrium analysis.
-In the future, I’m glad to talk about any interesting ideas and potential collabrations.
+In the future, I’m glad to talk about any interesting ideas and potential collaborations.
 <hr/>

 # Education